csail-csg/riscy-OOO/README.md

     When the `State` field in the command output changes from `pending` to `available`, the FPGA image will be available and we can switch to F1 to run the design.

 ### Setup F1
-Most of the setups in the "Getting Started" section are not needed on F1.
+Most of the setups in the [Getting Started on a Local Ubuntu Machine](#getting-started-on-a-local-ubuntu-machine) section are not needed on F1.
 Here are the steps to setup F1:

 - Install the Bluespec compiler.